-Reporting vs Analytics: Their Differences and Importance
+Reporting vs Analytics: Their Differences and Importance for Call Center Management

 What Is the Difference Between Reporting and Analytics?

-Reporting vs Analytics: 3 Key Differences
+Reporting vs Analytics: 3 Core Differences

-Let’s Look at an Example of Data Reporting and Data Analytics in the Call Center
+An Example of Data Reporting and Data Analytics in the Call Center

-So what does this look like in action?
+What does this look like in action?

-Now in this next report, we know that there were 111 abandoned calls and the average time a caller waited was almost two minutes before deciding to hang up.
+In this next report, we know that there were 111 abandoned calls and the average time a caller waited was almost two minutes before deciding to hang up.
 This is also a simple report, but that’s how it’s intended to be.

 Example: Adding Analytics

-Analytics and Reporting Tools for Business Call Centers and Contact Centers?
+Analytics and Reporting Tools for Business Call Centers

 Key Takeaways On Analytics vs Reporting